charlotteglen/WIZARD7-SOEN341_Project_F24/README.md

 <br/>Minh Tien Vu  40044988  Github name: TimmyTwoTimes

 ### Detailed log of each team member's contribution in sprint1: <br>
-Task breakdown by Tien Vu and Youveng.
-The time spent on this task: 1hr. <br>
+Task breakdown by ... .
+The time spent on this task: . <br>
 Plans for the next sprint by ... .
 The time spent on this task:

 ## Technologies